MasterOfLogic1/EasyProcessRunner.RPA.Uipath.Process/README.md

 For issues or questions:
 1. Check the configuration settings in `Data/Config.xlsx`
-2. Verify GitHub and Orchestrator permissions
+2. Verify Orchestrator and robot session availability
+3. Review process requirements and parameters
-3. Review the job response messages for specific error details
+4. Check the application error messages for specific details

-4. Ensure all required assets are properly configured
+## Contributing

+To contribute to this project:
+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Test thoroughly
+5. Submit a pull request

+---

+**Note**: This application is designed for internal use and requires proper UiPath Orchestrator setup and robot session management.